ivanthelad/hub-spoke-aks-static-egress/README.md

 # Azure AKS Static Egress Demo

 This project demonstrates how to achieve **static egress IPs** for Azure Kubernetes Service (AKS) workloads using a hub-and-spoke network architecture with Azure Firewall.
+Primarly the focus of this demo is to demostration how a typical ipv4 hub and spoke architecture could save ips by using a combination of
+ * subnet peering
+ * Static egress gateway

+Use subnet-based peering combined with Static egress routing to force specific pods through an peered egress subnet and then via Azure Firewall.
+This allows us to design architectures where the app-node pool is on a non-discoverable ip range and and scale independant of the peered networks.
+By then deploying an ingress router ontop of the same egress node pool we effectively achive egress and ingress (natting) on one nodepool.
+This design also means there is no requirement to have ipam for the non-discoverable app subnet as this is isolated from hub and spoke network.
+This reduced operation overhead as spokes can all reuse the same app-subnet range.

 ## 🏗️ Architecture Overview